Chauncey's Page

 "Chauncey Starr," P. M. Grant, Physics Today, June 2007, p79.
 [Chauncey and I were both "alumni" (separated by one generation!) of the Harvard high pressure physics group founded by Percy Bridgman in the early decades of the 20th century.
 Read how Chauncey saved Bridgman from possible embarrassment over a measurement of the latter which seemed to violate the Wiedemann-Franz Law.
 Chauncey's office mate at Harvard in the mid-1930s was none other than John Bardeen.
 Chauncey once told me the story of why Bardeen didn't get tenure at Harvard which I'll relate at the appropriate time and place.]

 "Chauncey Starr: A Personal Memoir," P. M. Grant, Power Magazine 151, 20 (2007).
 [Focus here is more on Chauncey's role in the Manhattan District Project, jumpstarting the nuclear power industry and the founding of EPRI.
 It turned out one of the young engineers who worked under Chauncey on the Calutron at Oak Ridge was my cousin and godfather, Richard Whalen, later to become a regional vice-president of IBM.
-This piece relates the rather amusing circumstances Chauncey and Wally Zinn agreed to combine efforts and midwife the birth of nuclear power.]
+This piece relates the rather amusing circumstances under which Chauncey and Wally Zinn agreed to combine efforts and midwife the birth of nuclear power.]

 Contents